 This is because Si doms are good at keeping consistent and careful planning.

 Extroverted sensing users (Se) are good at taking a more hands-on approach to their goals.

 They will set the goal, but they will prefer to act out their plan as they go along.
 This allows them to adjust to the world around them instead of trying to maintain a rigid plan.

 Did you find this article helpful?
 I really hope this article gave you a thorough understanding of how Si and Se users are different.

 Being aware of the differences between these two types can really help you understand yourself better as well as others.
-If you are interested in learning more about other introverted functions, make sure to read my latest articles: understanding the si function, key differences between ni vs ne, and fe vs fi.

 More articles about MBTI personality types and cognitive function here.